DigiGoat/.github/profile/features/README.md

 DigiGoat is ad-free.
 This means that there are no ads on the website, so you can focus on the content.
 ## Custom Domain
 DigiGoat includes a custom domain.
 This means that you can have your own domain name, like www.yourwebsite.com.
+## Custom Emails
+DigiGoat includes custom emails.
+This means that you can have email addresses like info@yourwebsite.com or support@yourwebsite.com.
 ## Price
 DigiGoat is competitively priced at $100/year.
 This is more than the cheapest plan on WordPress, but has many more features to offer.
 Additionally, most website builders charge extra for a custom domain.
 ## Youth Discount